acook/naive_parser/README.markdown

 - Rspec is being used for a BDD-ish style of testing.
 - Pry is being used for exploration and debugging.
 - Open4 is being used along with Rspec to test the executable.
+- Autotest is now included for continuous testing.